pypsa-meets-earth/pypsa-earth/doc/tutorials/tutorial-overview.md

 <div class="grid cards tutorial-cards" markdown>

--   **How to build and validate PyPSA-Earth model for a new country ?**
+-   **Want to build a PyPSA-Earth model for a new country?**
+    Learning Path

     ---